ntampouratzis/FPGA-based-LSTM/README.md

 # FPGA-based-LSTM
-A novel FPGA-based intent recognition systemutilizing deep recurrent neural networks.
+A novel FPGA-based intent recognition system utilizing deep recurrent neural networks.

 This repository contains the open-source C++ code of Vivado HLS and the appropriate dataset for the FPGA acceleration of the RNN-LSTM model presented in the following paper: